Weyerhaeuser Company WY is slated to report first-quarter 2020 results on May 1, before the opening bell.

 Weyerhaeuser Company Price and EPS Surprise

-Earnings ESP: Earnings ESP, which represents the difference between the Most Accurate Estimate and the Zacks Consensus Estimate, is -36.51%.
+Earnings ESP: It has an Earnings ESP of -8.54%.
 You can uncover the best stocks to buy or sell before they’re reported with our Earnings ESP Filter.

 You can see the complete list of today’s Zacks #1 Rank stocks here.